jonathangmurphy/jonathangmurphy.github.io/README.md

 <br>
 <br>
 # Bio
-Originally from in and around Portland, Oregon; I was professionally trained with Mark Dell'Acqua at University of Colorado, Anschutz Medical Campus before moving on to a postdoc position with Dax Hoffman at the National Institutes of Health in Bethesda, Maryland.
+Originally from in and around Portland, Oregon; I was professionally trained with Mark Dell'Acqua at University of Colorado, Anschutz Medical Campus before taking a postdoc position with Dax Hoffman at the National Institutes of Health in Bethesda, Maryland.
 <br>
 <br>
 # Research